"We

 YOUR CLASS EXPERIENCE

-This class is as much about Culture as it is about Weaving.
+as it is about Weaving.
 Pearl Sunrise is a luminous person whose gentle presence will encourage you while her extensive knowledge of these techniques helps your hands to know what to do.

 Come join us!